slipstream/SlipStreamDocumentation/docs/release_notes/candidate_releases.rst

  - Improved the CIMI support in the Python API to allow CIMI actions to be called.
  - The Python API is now part of the SlipStream RPM packages.
+ - A utility method was added to the Python API to retrieve deployment events.
+ - A function was added to the Clojure(Script) API to allow the server metrics to be retrieved.
  - A prototype "cloud" connector (alpha) for Docker infrastructures is now available.